ChartAttack: Testing the Vulnerability of LLMs to Malicious Prompting in Chart Generation: ChartAttack framework

 \section{ChartAttack framework}

-ChartAttack (Figure~\ref{fig:chartAttack_model}) is a framework that generates misleading charts by applying misleaders to chart annotations, with the goal of inducing incorrect responses to questions associated with the chart.
-The input consists of chart annotations with data and basic formatting specifications, along with a question and its correct answer.
+ChartAttack (Figure~\ref{fig:chartAttack_model}) is a framework for generating misleading charts by applying misleaders to chart annotations to induce incorrect answers to chart-related questions.
+The input consists of chart annotations with data and formatting specifications, along with a question and its correct answer.
 The framework has two components.
-The Demonstration Selection module retrieves similar examples and uses them as demonstrations in a few-shot prompting setup.
-The Misleading Generator module takes the chart annotations, the question and correct answer, and the retrieved demonstrations.
-It outputs a list of items, each specifying a selected misleader, a modified annotation snippet applying the technique, and a misleading answer.
-Each misleading answer is plausible but incorrect and uses the same type and units as the correct answer.
+The Demonstration Selection module retrieves similar examples for few-shot prompting.
+The Misleading Generator module takes the chart annotations, question, correct answer, and retrieved demonstrations, and outputs a list of misleaders, modified annotation snippets, and misleading answers.
+Each misleading answer is plausible but incorrect while preserving the correct answer’s type and units.
+This enables evaluation of whether a misleader induces a targeted misinterpretation rather than random errors.